apache/skywalking/docs/en/concepts-and-designs/meter.md

 NOTICE, the metrics must be declared in the bootstrap stage, no runtime changed.

 Meter System supports following binding functions
-- **avg**, calculate the avg value for every entity in the same metrics name.
+- **avg**.
+Calculate the avg value for every entity in the same metrics name.
-- **histogram**. aggregate the counts in the configurable buckets.
+- **histogram**.
+Aggregate the counts in the configurable buckets, buckets is configurable but must be assigned in the declaration stage.
+- **percentile**.
+Read [percentile in WIKI](https://en.wikipedia.org/wiki/Percentile).
+Unlike in the OAL, we provide 50/75/90/95/99 in default, in the meter system function, percentile function accepts several ranks, which should be in the (0, 100) range.